pelletier/go-toml/README.md

 ## License

-Copyright (c) 2013 Thomas Pelletier
+Copyright (c) 2013, 2014 Thomas Pelletier, Eric Anderton

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in